WerctFourth/python-border-autocrop2/README.md

 * Uses pyvips/libvips instead of Pillow for 16-bit/band and more format support
 * Resizes images using Magic Kernel Sharp (a=6, v=7), Numpy + Numba resizer implementation
+* Detects grayscale images saved as RGB and converts them back to grayscale (pyvips + numpy implementation)
 * Saves 16-bit/band images after resizing (8-bit input images without resizing will be saved as 8-bit)
 * Settings are saved in JSON with an ability to load custom settings files
 * Can save and load job JSONs with custom settings for any file